 At Asheville Neurology, our Board Certified Neurologists Dr. Armstrong, Dr. Patton and Dr. Engelbrecht work with our Physician Assistants to ensure that we are providing quality, evidence based care to our patients and their loved ones.
-We believe in fostering an environment that embraces diversity and meets every patient where they are at.
+We believe in maintaining an environment that embraces diversity and meets every patient where they are at.
 Our office environment is gentle and welcoming, and designed with our patients and their loved ones’ experiences in mind.

 Patient care, for us, begins the moment we receive a new referral.
 The first step in our process is to triage the referral to make sure that we believe that the diagnosis or symptoms that the patient is being referred for is within the scope of our practice.
 We strive to accept patients into our practice that we truly believe that we can help, and to refer patients outside of our scope of practice to a more appropriate physician.